Mandurah Estuary Bridge Duplication

 What's happening

-You can read the September Construction Update.
+You can read the October Construction Update.

 Traffic realignment on Mandurah Road

-From late September 2025, as part of continued road construction and clearing for amenity walls with the north-east of the project, traffic will need to be realigned on the western side of the bridge:
+Due to recent wet weather, the traffic realignment has been rescheduled to October 2025.
+As part of continued road construction and clearing for amenity walls with the north-east of the project, traffic will need to be realigned on the western side of the bridge:

 • Westbound traffic will be directed onto the new approach road after the existing bridge.